TurnNetwork/turn-sdk.java/doc/Java-SDK-en.md

   - BigInteger: stakingTxIndex transaction index when pledge is initiated

-  - BigInteger: programVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)
+  - BigInteger: programVersion The real version number of the Bubble process of the pledged node(the interface for obtaining the version number is provided by the governance)

   - BigInteger: stakingBlockNum block height when StakingBlockNum initiated pledge